Social Security Timing Analyzer

 What's the cost of delaying?

-Delaying Social Security typically requires drawing more from retirement accounts in the early years.
+Delaying typically requires drawing more from retirement accounts in the early years.
 This trade-off may benefit some plans (depleting Traditional IRA balances at lower brackets, reducing future RMDs) and burden others (sequence-of-returns risk on a smaller portfolio).

 What's not in this analysis?